peppyhop/shop-search/.llm/context.md

-# Shop Search - Technical Context
+# Shop Client - Technical Context

 ## Architecture Overview

-The `shop-search` library is built with a modular, type-safe architecture designed for extracting and transforming Shopify store data.
+The `shop-client` library is built with a modular, type-safe architecture designed for extracting and transforming Shopify store data.
 The library follows clean architecture principles with clear separation of concerns.

 ### Core Design Principles